centreon/centreon-archived/doc/en/installation/prerequisites.rst

 Select type of architecture
 ***************************

-The table below gives the prerequisites for the installation of CES 3.x:
+The table below gives the prerequisites for the installation of Centreon:

 +----------------------+-----------------------------+--------------------------+----------------+---------------+
 |  Number of Services  |  Estimated number of hosts  |  Number of pollers       |  Central       |  Poller       |